Completing your USI (Unique Student Identifier)

-Learners who are enrolled in Government subsidised pre-accredited or accredited training at a Learn Local organisation should ask staff for more information about the program.
+Learners who are enrolled in Government subsidised pre-accredited training at a Learn Local organisation should ask staff for more information about the program.

 The program is available to assist parents, carers or guardians of a child or children aged between 0–6 years and who are not yet enrolled at school and need occasional child care during class time.